-When you visit Orange Beach and Gulf Shores with family, you are in for a coastal getaway filled with sun, sand, and water.
+When you visit Orange Beach and Gulf Shores, you are in for a coastal getaway filled with sun, sand, and water.
 The area offers everything a vacationing family could want.
-From white sand beaches to family-friendly events and activities, you could spend weeks in Gulf Shores and not experience everything.
+From white sand beaches to family-friendly events and activities, there are so many things to do in Gulf Shores Alabama that you could spend weeks here and not experience everything.
 I recently traveled to Gulf Shores, Alabama with Gulf Shores & Orange Beach Tourism and experienced some really fun things to do in Gulf Shores with kids.
 I have put together this 3 day itinerary for families who want to experience fun-filled outdoor activities the area has to offer.

-Fun Things to Do in Gulf Shores with Kids
+Fun Things to Do in Gulf Shores Alabama

 Day 1: Gulf Shores’ Beaches Are Calling

 Any day spent on a beach is a good day in my book.
 So, it’s only fitting that you start your Gulf Shores vacation on the beach.
 Many don’t think of Alabama as a beach destination, but the state has 32 beautiful miles of white sand beaches along the Gulf of Mexico.
 You can truly relax and start your vacation once you feel the sand between your toes.

 Fun Fact: Gulf Shores beach sand is actually crushed quartz that has washed down from the Appalachian Mountains over time.
 It’s like walking on cornstarch and if you scoot your feet along the sand, it “squeaks”.

 This was my first visit to any beach along the Gulf of Mexico and I was amazed at how white the sand was.
 The water in early May was MUCH warmer than the water in Castaway Cay, Bahamas in February.
 Kids will love being on the beach to build sandcastles, look for shells, or just play around.
 I highly recommend walking on the beach at sunrise or sunset for a spectacular view It’s absolutely gorgeous.